-Members of staff covering the whole school day have been trained in the principles of Team Teach and remaining staff will be trained during Autumn 2022.
+Members of staff covering the whole school day have been trained in the principles of Team Teach and remaining staff will be trained during 2023/24.
+Until training is completed, these staff can only be involved when supervised and guided by a trained member of staff.
 Staff will follow these policies and procedures to keep all children and staff safe in school.
-All incidences will be logged using appropriate Team Teach logs; these logs will then be uploaded onto CPOMS.
+All incidences will be logged using appropriate Team Teach logs; these logs will be signed by a member of SLT or our SENCo and uploaded onto CPOMS.